-- No role of checkpoint file. hard recovery uses Restore.env to identify the log file through which recovery starts
+- There’s no role of checkpoint file in Hard Recovery.
+It uses Restore.env to identify the log file through which recovery starts.

 - Ignores the database path listed on the log files: Log file replay succeeds even if the database is restored from the path different than where it was backed up.

 - Log files from normal transaction log folder is replayed: Exchange administrator designates a temporary folder for restore.
 Restored transaction log files replay first from a temporary folder as designated by the administrator before restore.

 - No failure even if there are missing databases in the storage folder.

 NOTE: The database files – EDB and STM, are restored to normal paths defined for the database.
 Backup program creates a Restore.env file in the temporary folder.
 The Restore.env file performs the same function as checkpoint file.

 Following is the syntax for using Eseutil Hard Recovery to recover corrupt database:

 Once Hard Recovery is performed, it’s important to check the database integrity by using IsInteg command,